amethyst/amethyst/book/src/concepts/state.md

 * ResultState

-While you could effectively insert all the game's logic into a single state `GameState`, dividing it in multiple parts makes it much easier to program and maintain.
+While you could effectively insert all the game's logic into a single state `GameState`, dividing it in multiple parts makes it much easier to reason about and maintain.

 ## State Manager

-Amethyst has a built-in state manager, which allows switching easily between different `State`s.
+Amethyst has a built-in state manager, which allows easily switching between different `State`s.
 It is based on the concept of a pushdown-automaton, which is a combination of a Stack and a State Machine.

 ### Stack